Omokanye/Osave-Me/README.md

 ## Creative Contributors

-Folks that helped Ivy Wallet in a non-dev creative ways that can't be captured on GitHub.
+Folks that helped Osave Me in a non-dev creative ways that can't be captured on GitHub.

 ### Creative Contributors Wall: